jlperona/pygpa-converter/README.md

 Use `-n` or `--no-header` if your data does not have a header row.
 Output will be written to `stdout` if `outfile` is not specified.
 If specified, the file will be overwritten with the final GPA data.
-For more help with command line arguments, run the program with `-v`.
+For more help with command line arguments, run the program with `-h`.

 ### Input CSV File